adm410/ToDo/README.md

 ToDo can be accessed using this [link](https://adm410.github.io/ToDo/).

-## Updates in V2.2.1
+## Updates in V3

-- Added [link](https://adm410.github.io/ToDo/) to Github page.
+- Fixed Sidebar Background

 - Updated Visuals.

-- Tweaked animations.

-- Tweaked Favicons.

 ## Screenshots